 For the reasons stated above, it is not yet certain whether cumulative voting will be in effect at the 2014 Annual Meeting, and it may not be certain until the time that the meeting is convened.
 If and when a proper notice is announced at the 2014 Annual Meeting, each shareholder will have cumulative voting rights.
 Cumulative voting means that each shareholder is entitled to that number of votes equal to the number of shares that he or she owns multiplied by the number of directors to be elected.
 Each shareholder may cast all of his or her votes for a single nominee or may distribute his or her votes among as many nominees as he or she sees fit.
 Although the Board has nominated a slate of only nine directors for the available 11 seats at the 2014 Annual Meeting, each shareholder of Cliffs common stock will still have 11 votes per share.
 For example, if a shareholder owns 100 common shares, because there are 11 directors to be elected at the 2014 Annual Meeting, such shareholder may allocate 1,100 "FOR" votes (11 times 100) to one director nominee or distribute such votes among two or more of the director nominees to be voted on at the 2014 Annual Meeting as such shareholder chooses.
-As indicated on page 13 above, if the election of directors is by cumulative voting, the persons appointed by the nominees for directors named on page 21 as possible.
+As indicated on page 13 above, if the election of directors is by cumulative voting, the persons appointed by the accompanying proxy intend to cumulate the votes represented by the proxies they receive and distribute such votes in accordance with their best judgment in order to elect as many of the nominees for directors named on page 21 as possible.
 The Board of Directors strongly urges you to vote FOR ALL of the nine nominees recommended by the Board of Directors.
 Those nominees receiving the largest number of votes for the director positions to be filled will be elected to those positions.